- Related links

 Under chapter 287.07(1m), Wis.
 Stats., it is illegal to burn or dispose of lead acid batteries in Wisconsin.

-According to Wisconsin recycling law, retailers and commercial installers of motor vehicle batteries must accept used lead acid vehicle batteries for recycling from individuals during normal business hours (s.
-287.18, Wis.
-Stats.).
+Lead-acid batteries are completely recyclable.
+Consumers may bring lead acid batteries to any Wisconsin retailer that sells these batteries, during normal business hours, for recycling.
 This service is free to customers who purchase a new battery when they bring in a used one.
 Customers may be charged a fee of up to $3 if they bring in a used battery without purchasing a new one.
-Retailers may charge a deposit of up to $5 when a customer purchases a new battery without turning in a used one.
-The deposit is refunded when the customer returns to the same retailer with a used battery and proof that the deposit was paid.

-The state recycling law requires battery retailers to post a sign stating "Recycle Vehicle Batteries Here."
-The sign must be 8 1/2 x 11 inches and be visible to customers.
+The state recycling law requires battery retailers to post a sign stating "Recycle Automotive Batteries Here."
+The sign must be 8.5 x 11 inches and be visible to customers.

-When handling a lead acid battery, use a non-reactive, impermeable surface to help protect against exposure and ensure that acid and lead will not leak into soil or groundwater.
+When handling a used lead acid battery, use rubber gloves and eye protection and always wash hands immediately after handling the battery.
+Store used batteries in a cool, dry, well-ventilated area on a leak-proof surface or in a dry, well-ventilated area in a leak-proof container to protect against exposure and ensure that acid and lead will not leak into soil or groundwater.
+Do not short circuit battery terminals or remove vent caps.
+Protect battery from physical damage.
 Sealed five-gallon plastic pails are adequate for storing a leaking or cracked battery.
-Use gloves and eye protection when handling old batteries, and always wash hands immediately after handling old batteries.